djhunt-ibm/agentic-ai-client-bootcamp/usecases/intelligent-assistant/Intelligent AI Assistant.md

 ![alt text](images/image60.png)

 Note how the system picks a default model that is used to answer the request.
-We will accept the deault setting here, which is an IBM Granite model.
+We will accept the default setting here, which is an IBM Granite model.

 ![alt text](images/image61.png)